2D vs 3D Vision: Which is right for your robotic application?

 Installing a vision system allows robots to react to variables in their environment and become much more productive.

 You should consider additional costs and complexity hiding outside of the vision hardware: extra programming, higher-quality data or components like end-of-arm tooling.

-Interested in other topics besides machine vision guided robotics?
+Interested in other automation topics?
 View our white papers section.

 About Mitsubishi Electric Automation:

 Mitsubishi Electric Automation empowers innovators to create superior solutions by providing products that have unmatched levels of precision and ease of integration.
 We care about the success of your business; combine that with our know-how, products, and services, and you have the foundation for a trusted partnership that values quality, performance, and compatibility.